Clonally transmissible cancer: General mechanism

 Transmissible cancers require a specific combination of related circumstances to occur.
 These conditions involve both the host species and the tumors being transferred.
 These typically include low genetic diversity among individuals, an effective physical and environmental transport system, and a high enough dose of infective material.
 The cancers that reproduce faster in larger quantities with different means of reproduction tend to be favored for transmission if host conditions are met.
 Transmissible cancers follow the general pattern of cancer spread, starting with the growth of primary cancer cells at tumor sites followed by invasion of surrounding tissue and subsequent spread throughout the organism.
 The main hurdles for surviving cells of a successful spread to a new host are histocompatibility barriers.
 The cancers have to bypass the self recognition system, survive the difference in nutrients and induce the correct response in the new hosts to begin the cycle anew.

 Transmissible cancers behave as true parasites, relying primarily on transport systems like direct contact, environmental transport and vectors, rather than hematogenous and lymphatic carriers to spread between organisms.
 The amount of shedded cancer cells from initial host has to be high enough to increase survival probability.
-Direct contact transmissions through sexual or general contact such as in DFTD and CVTD ensures a higher potential for transmission.
+Direct contact transmissions through sexual or general contact such as in DFTD and CTVT ensures a higher potential for transmission.
 Population factors also play an important role.
 A dense population of available and uninfected potential hosts is ideal for the tumors given the complexity and difficulty of the overall process, hence its virulence and potency must be adequately controlled.